Here we share the most expensive countertops including some of their pros & cons and what you can expect to pay.

 Granite Countertops

-Granite does requires some maintenance, including regular sealing.
+Granite does require some maintenance, including regular sealing.
 This does require some dollars each time sealing needs to be done.
-Without sealing the granite can be chipped.
-As long as that is taken care of the surface is extremely durable as well as heat resistant.
+Without sealing, the granite can be chipped.
+As long as that is taken care of, the surface is extremely durable and heat resistant.

-Granite countertops have a wide variety of colors and patterns to choose from, making them extremely versatile.
-If trying to keep the cost down, try selecting granite tiles instead of larger slabs.
+Granite stone slabs have a wide variety of colors and patterns to choose from, making them extremely versatile.
+To keep the cost down, select granite tiles instead of larger slabs.
 This makes both the material and the installation costs drop.
-Due to the weight on granite, it is best to look into professional installation.
+Due to the weight of granite, it is best to look into professional installation.

 Granite countertops can run anywhere from $45 per square foot to $200 per square foot, not including installation.